Xilinx/PYNQ/docs/source/pynq_libraries/dma.rst

 PYNQ supports the AXI central DMA IP with the PYNQ *DMA* class.
 DMA can be used for high performance burst transfers between PS DRAM and the PL.

-The *DMA* class supports simple mode only
+The *DMA* class supports simple mode only.

 Block Diagram
 -------------